 A Quick Visual Guide

-Mennonite Church USA is comprised of more than 95,000 adult members.
+Mennonite Church USA is made up of more than 95,000 adult members.

 Mennonite Church USA is one of about 40 different Mennonite groups in the United States.
 While we share a common faith ancestry with these groups, we may vary in the way we dress, worship, and relate to the world.